tomasaschan/hiplog/README.md

        pip install -r dev-requirements.txt

 7. if you're using pylance, tell it to use this virtual environment, by using the "select python interpreter" from the command palette and browsing to `~/.pyenv/versions/hiplog/bin/python`

+8. install and activate the flake8 linter, since all commits to github will verify against flake8